hendriknielaender/double-trouble/data/blog/product_engineers.md

 > What if we were called "Product Engineers" instead?

-This thought experiment ponders over the question why the software development industry has chosen to label its professionals as "Software Engineers," and what implications this has on their role in the development process.
+Why has the software development industry chosen to label their professionals as "Software Engineers,"?
+What implications has this on the role in the development process?

 One key issue that arises is the distinction between "product ownership" and being a "coding monkey."
 As the role of software engineers continues to evolve, it's important that they have a clear understanding of the product they're working on and how it fits into the larger picture of the company.
 The more knowledge engineers have about the product, the better decisions they will make, which will yield better results for the company.

 In maybe every company engineers really do more than just executing the ticket plan.
 Features get challenged on feasibility and cost.
 Engineers often care more about data security and know about corner cases in the user workflow.

-As engineers mature in a company they naturally turn into product engineers, while they might have started out just as a coder that was unfamiliar with the business.
-Seasoned engineers often not only give valueable feedback to the PM, but also come up with entire product ideas **and** implementations on their own.
+> As engineers mature in a company they naturally turn into product engineers, while they might
+> have started out just as a coder that was unfamiliar with the business.

+Seasoned engineers often not only give valueable feedback to the PM, but also come up with entire product ideas **and** implementation plan on their own.

 Some might argue that product management really is only the responsibility of product managers (PMs), but in reality, engineers often plan their own sprints and have a significant impact on the product roadmap.
-This highlights the importance of engineers becoming more involved in the product development process and taking on a more "product-focused" mindset.
+This highlights the importance of engineers becoming more involved in the product development process and taking on a more "product-focused" approach.

 It seems important for onboarded software engineers to turn into product engineers.
 This shift in mindset can lead to better results for the company and a more fulfilling career for the engineer.